Why Do We Yawn?

-Yawning means you are tired or bored?
-Maybe it means something else!
+Does yawning mean you are tired or bored?
+It could be something else!

 There is also a social aspect to yawning.
 Yawning appears to be contagious among humans and other animals, and the contagiousness of a yawn is well documented but hardly understood.